 Please enjoy browsing our web site.
 We welcome enquiries from prospective students, from industry and from the public.

-Our values are captured in the Strategic Intent of the ANU College of Engineering and Computer Science
+Our values are captured in our College’s Strategic Intent

 We are committed to being open and inclusive, enabling us to be creative and bold, so that we can achieve meaningful impact.